anabaei/Javascript/aws.md

 ![pp](https://user-images.githubusercontent.com/7471619/246644086-0a37b07a-40e1-41c1-99f6-279ba91572e0.png)
 * Other than cloudwatch, we can use `Prometheos` It can collect and store metrics from kubernetes projects, `Prometheos agent` runs on DaemonSet, means one agent per worker node.
 Agents collect and ship data to Prometheos server

+### Service Mesh
+* App mesh checking when any pods is available and bring reliability.
+* When communicating between services can make it complicated, then we can use service mesh.
+It controls the whole traffics.
+Service proxies can add additional identifiyers, metadata, and other configs to the original payloads.
+Also they validate request came in from network
+*

 </details>

 #### Select CDRS